 I totally love this so much more than the first project I did with these frames.

-- frames: one dollar each at Dollar Tree! (but I already had these, so will not count them in my cost breakdown for myself)
+– frames: one dollar each at Dollar Tree (but I already had these, so I won’t count them in my cost breakdown for myself)

-- iron on letters: $3.99 at Hob Lob two years ago.
+– iron on letters: $3.99 at Hobby Lobby two years ago.
 Plus they were 40 % off the day I bought them, so somewhere around $2.30 for me.

-- scrapbook paper: again, Hob Lob for 47 cents but 50 % off that day, making it 23 cents for me.
+– scrapbook paper: again, Hobby Lobby for 47 cents but 50 % off that day, making it 23 cents for me.

-- glue stick: 25 cents at Wal Mart after back to school.
+– glue stick: 25 cents after back to school.

 Total for you to make:

-Annie got a whoopee pie cookbook as one of her Christmas presents this year and the two of us decided to try our hand at whoopee pie making!
+Annie got a whoopee pie cookbook as one of her Christmas presents this year so the two of us decided to try our hand at whoopee pie making!

-It was scads of fun!!
+It was lots of fun!
 I love working side by side with my oldest daughter in the kitchen.
-I started cooking at this age with my mom and gramma and have so many great memories of being in the kitchen with them so I adore that Anna is lovin' cooking as much as I do at this age.
+I started cooking at this age with my mom and gramma and have so many great memories of being in the kitchen with them so I adore that she is loving cooking as much as I do at this age.

 Here is the final product!

 This was by no means a four ingredient recipe.
-In fact, we had to make a purposeful trip to the grocery store to get the ingredients we didn't have on hand but I didn't want to discourage Anna from trying this out so we got what we needed.
+In fact, we had to make a purposeful trip to the grocery store to get the ingredients we didn’t have on hand but I didn’t want to discourage her from trying this out so we got what we needed.
 And we will make these again too!
-Soo good and so much fun to make.
+So good and so much fun to make.